reyabreu/reyabreu.github.io/ksp/scrapbook.md

 # KSP Scrapbook
 ##### Thoughts and notes about Kerbal Space Program

-More than jsut a simulation game, KSP is a learning platform for Rocket Science, Orbital Mechanics and other scientific and engineering disciplines associated to flight and space exploration.
+More than just a simulation game, KSP is a learning platform for Rocket Science, Orbital Mechanics and other scientific and engineering disciplines associated to flight and space exploration.
 It works on a simplified scaled down model of around 80% of our own solar system.
-Concepts sued in KSP are also used in the real world, and more concrete definitions and explanations can be found on aeropsace agencies such as NASA or ESA.
+Concepts in KSP are also used in the real world, and more concrete definitions and explanations can be found on aeropsace agencies such as NASA or ESA.
 Please note that all this material applies only to the latest versions of KSP.
 I have not installed/played KSP2 up to this date, so even though I believe most information is applicable, I cannot vouch for it.

 ### Mods